JBRECLLC/bpgpt/POC dec 19/2 - request for research topics.md

 ## **Stage 2 - Request for Research Topics:**

 **Our next step in developing the detailed real estate report for our "Audience Persona" is to identify key research topics.
-Your work at this step will shape the foundational questions of our analysis.**
+Your work at this step will shape the foundational questions of our analysis.
+The output of this stage is a list of "Research Topics".**

 **1. Purpose of Research Topics:**
    - **Objective:** To uncover specific and actionable research topics or questions.